hpc4cmb/toast/docs/intro.md

 - Basic classes for performing I/O in a limited set of formats
 - Well-defined interfaces for adding custom I/O classes and processing operators

 The highest-level control of the workflow is done by the user, often by writing a small Python script or notebook (some examples are included).
-Such scripts make use of TOAST functions for distributing data and then call built-in or custom operators to process the timestream data.
+Such scripts make use of TOAST functionality for distributing data and then call built-in or custom operators to simulate and / or process the timestream data.

 The Time-Ordered Astrophysics Scalable Tools (TOAST) package is a software framework designed for simulation and reduction of data from telescope receivers which acquire